tapegram/blog/blog/on_retros/README.md

 If action items aren't being done, the most common problems are that either they aren't tracked as part of normal sprint work so they aren't top of mind for anyone, or the action items aren't concrete and actionable enough to actually get done.

-For the first case, as recommended early, I strongly suggest converting all action items to tickets at the top of the next sprint so they are given the first class "normal day to day work" experience.
+For the first case, as recommended early, I strongly suggest converting all action items to tickets at the top of the next sprint so they are given the first class "normal day-to-day work" experience.

 For the latter case, I'd recommend applying the same standards you apply to your other engineering tickets to the action items from retros.
 That means clear context and well-defined acceptance criteria.
 Following the same principles as normal tickets in a sprint, the more well-defined the scope and AC, and the smaller the scope of the ticket, the easier it is to start and complete.